Dev-Dannie/stopwatch/stopwatch/README.md

 ## Usecase

-This is aclera type of stopwatch used in sports to time athletes
+This is a type of stopwatch used in sports to time athletes

 ## The functionality includes: